- What is a Facelift?

-Provides a complete rejuvenation of the neck and lower third of the face and turning back the clock 10 years, but requires larger incisions and longer recovery time.
+Provides a complete rejuvenation of the neck and lower third of the face, but requires larger incisions and longer recovery time.

 - Can rejuvenate the neck & face

-- Can set back the aging process 10 years
+- Can set the aging process back further than minimal techniques

 - Longer recovery time & bruising